stormid/storm-configurationbuilders-smtp/README.md

 ```

 ## What do I need to do?
-- Add the details of your desired smtp server to the app settings
+- Change the appsetting values to the details of your desired SMTP server.